 Julian Hoffmann Anton

-is a creative Data Visualization Designer and Data Science Consultant, a specialist in 3D Data Visuals & Animations with a background in Economics & Urban Data Science.
-Aiming to make a positive impact on the world by presenting spatial data analytics through captivating visuals, including maps, networks, and charts.
-Always at the forefront of innovation, exploring cutting-edge open-source methods in 3D, Generative AI, Digital Art, and mixed media to transform the presentation of data.
+is a creative Data Visualization Designer and Founding Geospatial Engineer at ScyAI and Data Visualisation Consultant, a specialist in 3D Data Visuals & Animations with a background in Economics & Urban Data Science.
+Aiming to make a positive impact on the world visuals and accurate Data Science.
+Always at the forefront of innovation, exploring cutting-edge open-source methods in 3D, Generative AI, Digital Art, LLMs and mixed media to transform the presentation of data.

-German and Spanish, based in London, UK.
-Having lived in 8 countries around the globe he is now constructing real and imaginary worlds.
+German, Spanish & British, based in London, UK.
+Having lived in 8 countries around the globe he is now building digital twins and imaginary worlds.

 Studied a MSc in Smart Cities and Urban Analytics from the University College London (UK) and a BSc in Economics from Université Libre de Bruxelles (Belgium).